rayalan/binary-adages/content/recognizing-expertise.md

 [^fair]: Not be confused with _objectively fair_.

 * Plenty of accused criminals and scam artists have excellent qualifications.
 See, for example, [Elizabeth Holmes](https://en.wikipedia.org/wiki/Elizabeth_Holmes), [Bernie Madoff](https://en.wikipedia.org/wiki/Bernie_Madoff) , or [Sam Bankman-Fried](https://en.wikipedia.org/wiki/Sam_Bankman-Fried).
-* In many fields such as software development, self-taught individuals are just as skilled if not more so than accredited ones.
+* In many fields, such as software development, self-taught individuals are just as skilled if not more so than accredited ones.
 * There can be quite a gap between an individual's academic ability and their day-to-day performance.
 My scores on a number of graduate school engineering exams were significantly better than my actual understanding of electromagnetic fields.
-* The lack of certification doesn't say much -- in many software fields, many qualified people can do the work, or learn to do the work (thanks Google + StackOverflow) without ever earning the credential.
+* The lack of certification doesn't say much -- in many software fields, many qualified people can do the work, or learn to do the work (thanks Google + StackOverflow), without ever earning the credential.

 But the big problem is this: